 - A description of a time you took a professional leap into new territory and what you learned.

-Deadline to apply: Tuesday, October 2, 2018.
+EXTENDED!
+Deadline to apply: Sunday, October 14, 2018.
 Only emailed materials are reviewed.
 Selected applicants are contacted for an interview.

 Interconnections: Bridging Teen Learning Ecosystems at the Museum of Fine Arts, Houston, is made possible in part by the Institute of Museum and Library Services [grant #10-18-0297-18].